LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    are required to have a static predicate being known by the runtime without it being also defined (so that calling it would fail instead of throwing a predicate existence error).

+**compiling and loading source files**
+   Logtalk provides its own built-in predicates for compiling and loading source files.
+It also provides convenient top-level interpreter shorthands for these and other frequent operations.
+In general, the traditional Prolog built-in predicates and top-level interpreter shorthands cannot be used to load Logtalk source files.

 **debugging**
    In most (if not all) Prolog systems, debugging support is a built-in